zulip/zulip/docs/front-end-build-process.md

 add it to the appropriate place under `static/`.

-- Third-party files that we haven't patched should be installed via `npm`, so that it's easy to upgrade them and third-party code doesn't bloat the Zulip repository.
+- Third-party files that we haven't patched should be installed via `yarn`, so that it's easy to upgrade them and third-party code doesn't bloat the Zulip repository.
 You can then access them in `webpack.assets.json` via their paths under `node_modules`.
-  You'll want to add these to the `package.json` in the root of the repository, and then provision (to have `npm` download them) before continuing.
+  You'll want to add these to the `package.json` in the root of the repository, and then provision (to have `yarn` download them) before continuing.
 Your commit should also update `PROVISION_VERSION` in `version.py`.
 When adding modules to `package.json`, please pin specific versions of them (don't using carets `^`, tildes `~`, etc).